Course Scheduling Guidelines

 Mid-term examinations given outside of class should be scheduled on Thursday at 7:30 p.m. or Friday at 2:30 p.m. whenever possible.
 Faculty scheduling mid-terms on Monday, Tuesday, or Wednesday evenings must offer alternate examination times to students who have a regularly scheduled class or screening on one of those evenings.

-Departments must offer 1 out of 11 of their lecture sections in the 8:00 a.m.
+- Departments must offer 1 out of 11 of their lecture sections in the 8:00 a.m.
 Mon-Wed-Fri and 8:00 Tu-Th time blocks (no change from current policy).
 Departments that offer multiple-section courses with an enrollment of primarily first-year students are encouraged to schedule at least one of the sections at 8:00 a.m.
+Evening courses can also fulfill an 8:00am requirement.

 Winter Term Guidelines